 Having a simple "Book now" button beside your product description is a great first step.
 You also need to make sure that your call-to-action is visible, clear and concise.

 A company that creates strong product pages with clear calls-to-action is Tuscany on a Budget.
-HubSpot has also compiled a list of 30 calls-to-action that are great examples you can have a look at and get inspired.

 4. Booking process